reiver/go-toilfork/README.md

 # go-toilfork

-A library that provides simple functionality for managing a group of toilers (i.e., workers) where each is toiler is basically the "same" toiler, for the Go programming language.
+A library that provides simple functionality for managing a group of toilers (i.e., workers) where each toiler in the group is basically the "same" toiler, for the Go programming language.

 In this use case, the toilers are all created from a single toiler creation func (or interface) that is registered when creating the toilfork group is created.